r0tational/warhammer-battlescribe-css/readme.md

 ![](https://github.com/r0tational/killteam-battlescribe/blob/master/print_page.jpg)

 I'm neither a designer nor a web developer, so I'm making no claims for my CSS skills!
-But please feel free to use as-is at your discretion and, of course, adapt/amend to your heart's content!
+But please feel free to use as-is at your discretion and, of course, adapt/amend to your heart's content.

 ## How to use